AI in the enterprise

 A guide to fairness, accountability, and responsibility

-Question; what stands out to you in these AI-generated images of a lawyer?
+Question — what stands out to you in these AI-generated images of a lawyer?

 And what about here?
 How many women can you count among these scientists?

 These images, taken from an online tool that examines biases in popular AI image-generating models, reveal the dark side of AI.
-For all of AI’s brilliance and transformative potential, the specter of bias casts a long shadow.
+For all of AI’s brilliance and transformative potential, its specter of bias casts a long shadow.

 Let’s confront this shadowy aspect of AI together.
 We’ll also provide guidelines for mitigating AI bias, ensuring that as your business ventures further into the realm of AI, you do so with fairness, accountability, and responsibility at the forefront.

-• AI biases often show up as unfair or incorrect portrayals of people based on race or gender.
+- AI biases often show up as unfair or incorrect portrayals of people based on race or gender.

-• Tools and strategies for preventing AI bias include: Training AI systems on diverse data sets, identifying and minimizing biases in AI models, regularly auditing and updating AI systems, including diverse teams in the design and decision-making process and establishing a corporate AI policy.
+- Tools and strategies for preventing AI bias include training AI systems on diverse data sets, identifying and minimizing biases in AI models, regularly auditing and updating AI systems, including diverse teams in the design and decision-making process, and establishing a corporate AI policy.

 What is AI bias?

 The last thing you want for your company is a lawsuit or a tarnished reputation due to unchecked AI bias.
+For businesses using AI to thrive and be credible, addressing AI bias is vital.
+It’s not just about your company’s long-term success and credibility — it’s about equality and reducing the amount of biased data harming the world.

 The most common types of AI bias

-Historical Bias
+Historical bias

 Example: